OfficeDev/Office-Add-in-samples/Samples/excel-data-types-explorer/README.md

 ## Summary

 This sample builds an Excel add-in that can create and explore data types in your workbooks.
+Data types enable add-in developers to organize complex data structures as objects, such as formatted number values, web images, and entity values.
 See [Overview of data types in Excel add-ins (preview)](https://docs.microsoft.com/office/dev/add-ins/excel/excel-data-types-overview) to learn more about data types.

 > **Note:** Data types APIs are currently only available in public preview.
 Preview APIs are subject to change and are not intended for use in a production environment.
 We recommend that you try them out in test and development environments only.
 Do not use preview APIs in a production environment or within business-critical documents.
 This add-in sample references the **beta** Office.js library on the content delivery network (CDN) (https://appsforoffice.microsoft.com/lib/beta/hosted/office.js) and the **beta** [type definition file](https://appsforoffice.microsoft.com/lib/beta/hosted/office.d.ts) for TypeScript compilation and IntelliSense.
 >